Scarabaeus1031/NEXAH/RESEARCH/FOUNDATION/structural_theorems.md

-# NEXAH — Structural Theorems (Working)
+# NEXAH — Structural Theorems

 ---

 ## 🧠 Overview

-This document presents a set of **working theorems** within the NEXAH framework.
+This document presents a set of structural theorems within the NEXAH framework.

-They formalize structural principles governing:
+They formalize principles governing:

 - system stability
 - regime transitions